Home » Tools » Cabinet Tools » Tools to Make Cabinet Doors

 • Final sanding of the door frame and panel

 This is the last sander on the list.
-When you’re buying the best tools for making cabinet doors you’ll need to plan for a lot of sanding.
+When buying the best tools for making cabinet doors, you’ll need to plan for a lot of sanding.

-For a pad sander there’s not much to this machine other than cutting a standard sheet of sandpaper in two (lengthwise), folding it over and installing in the pad sander grips.
+To use this machine, cut a standard sheet of sandpaper in two (lengthwise), fold it over, and install it in the pad sander grips.

 10. Sliding miter saw